A ray of hope for the victims of hair loss

 Hair loss and hypnosis therapy

-Hypnosis therapy for hair loss - 100% without side effects
+A hypnosis therapy for hair loss - 100% without side effects

 The results of hypnotherapy for this study showed that hypnosis can effectively combat hair loss, improve stress levels and reduce depression.
-The actual relationship between hair loss and hypnosis is not yet clear.
-However, it is assumed that a healthy mind is a happy mind, which in turn leads to healthy hair growth.
+The actual connection between hair loss and hypnosis is not yet clear.
+However, it is believed that a healthy mind is a happy mind, which in turn leads to healthy hair growth.
 The treatment shows that people who suffer from severe psychological stress can find relief from stress through hypnosis and at the same time promote hair growth.

 Hair loss and trichology

-The first step in the search for treatment by a trichologist is to make an appointment for a consultation.
-An examination of the scalp and hair and a discussion of the patient's anamnesis will follow from the consultation.
-The analysis reveals the underlying factors that cause hair loss.
-Only after the real causes of the problem have been identified will the trichologist consider the following:
+The first step in seeking treatment from a trichologist is to make an appointment for a consultation.
+An examination of the scalp and hair and a discussion of the patient's medical history will result from the consultation.
+The analysis will reveal the underlying factors causing the hair loss.
+Only after the real causes of the problem are identified will the trichologist consider the following:

 - Whether the problem can be better treated by a doctor.

 It can be difficult to find the right trichologist.
-Therefore, make sure that the person is registered with the Institute of Trichology.
+Therefore make sure that the person is registered with the Institute of Trichology.